Many small steps

 “What is THE ONE tip to make me feel better?”

 Ideally, you would like a clear answer, a kind of miracle cure.
 A solution that works quickly.
+And I understand that.
+Because when fibromyalgia dominates everyday life, the desire for relief is great.

 But I have to be honest: There is no such thing as the perfect tip.
 At least I haven’t found it yet.

-But what I can say – from experience, from conversations with many people affected and also from my own story: it’s the many small changes that can make a big difference.
+However, what I can say – from experience, from conversations with many people affected and also from my own story: it’s the many small changes that can make a big difference.

 Your body works differently